katiemcnamara1/Mcnamara_katie_set008101_coursework2/README.md

         Node.Js
         MongoDb
         Mongoose

+Dependencies will need to be installed by using : npm install

 In order for this to run, please enusre opena terminal window and navigate to the directory where this has been saved, then type the following command:
         npm start